-Serial Line Support
+Serial Line Interface

-The RouteAbout Access EW and TW both have dual T1/E1 serial line ports.
+The RouteAbout Access TW has dual T1/E1 serial line ports.
 These ports support line speeds from 4800 baud to 2.048 Mbs.

-Physical Interface: On both the RouteAbout Access EW and TW, two serial connectors on the front panel support X.21, V.35, and the EIA232/V.28 physical interfaces, depending on the adapter cable installed (see Table 4).
-The RouteAbout Access EW also supports two additional physical interfaces - EIA422/EIA449/V.11 and EIA530A.
+Physical Interface: On the RouteAbout Access TW, two serial connectors on the front panel support X.21, V.35, and the EIA232/V.28 physical interfaces, depending on the adapter cable installed (see Table 4).
 The Brouter automatically senses the type of cable installed and provides the appropriate physical interface.

 The WAN interfaces act as DTE.
 The EIA 232 and V.35 interfaces can also serve as DCE through use of appropriate adapter cables.
-The DCE option will support transmit and receive clocks for direct connection to a DTE and as a host connection for SDLC Relay and SDLC-LLC2 conversion.
+The DCE option supports transmit and receive clocks for direct connection to a DTE and as a host connection for SDLC Relay and SDLC-LLC2 conversion.
 NRZ and NRZI encoding are supported, with a maximum frame size of 18,000 bytes.